 8.6 Where a Course is to be provided electronically or online, it is the Client’s responsibility prior to placing any order to ensure that its technology is compatible with the systems used by Cornwall Insight (details of which can be provided upon request).
 Due to the inherent nature of the internet, Cornwall Insight cannot be responsible for any disruption or disturbance which is not within Cornwall Insight’s reasonable control.
 The Client and the Delegate must comply with any instructions given by Cornwall Insight both before and during any electronic Course and Cornwall Insight shall not be responsible for any disruption in service following any failure to comply with such instructions.

-8.7 Subject to clause 8.1, Cornwall Insight's total liability to the Client and the Delegate, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Contract shall be limited to the Course Fee.
+8.7 Cornwall Insight's total liability to the Client and the Delegate, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Contract shall be limited:

 8.8 The terms implied by sections 3 to 5 of the Supply of Goods and Services Act 1982 are, to the fullest extent permitted by law, excluded from the Contract.